khan-ayanama/Course104-React/React Libraries/03-React-Router-Dom/Chapter-01/Note-01.md

 ## Replacing the search stack

-If the value of q is null it means it's a first seacrch so don't replace the total history stack if not then replace the stack
+If the value of q is null it means it's a first search so don't replace the total history stack if not then replace the stack

 ```js
 import {